Krishna Mohan Seth

+Former Governor and Lt.
+General (Retd.)

 Lieutenant General Krishna Mohan Seth retired as the Adjutant General of Indian Army and was the Governor of Chhattisgarh, Madhya Pradesh and Tripura.

 Personal life

 Krishna Mohan Seth was born on 19 December 1939, in Allahabad.
-He is married to Veena and they have two sons, including Lieutenant-General Dhiraj Seth.
+He is married to Veena and they have two sons, including 31st Army Chief of Indian Army General Dhiraj Seth and Rear Admiral Ravnish Seth.

 Military career

 Lieutenant General Seth was commissioned in the Regiment of Artillery of the Indian Army.
 He commanded the 17 (Parachute) Field Regiment between March 1979 and October 1980.

 He commanded XXI Strike Corps at Bhopal, following which he was picked to command III Corps in Nagaland between October 1994 and October 1995.
 He was then appointed the Adjutant General.
 He retired on 31 December 1997.

 Political career

 He was the Governor of Tripura from 23 June 2000 to 31 May 2003.
 This was followed by a tenure as the Governor of Chhattisgarh between 2 June 2003 and 25 January 2007.
 The Counter Terrorism and Jungle Warfare School in Kanker, Chhattisgarh was the brainchild of General Seth during his tenure.